Building Construction Courses

 Site Preparation and Layout

 Introduction to site management, site preparation, and layout of structures as it relates to current code and safety standards.
 Topics covered include the use of the construction instruments for laying out structures, triangle calculations, differential leveling, and erection of batter boards and markers.
-2 Credits (1 Lecture - 3 Lab)
+2 Credits (1 Lecture - 3 Lab) Corequisite(s): BCT103 and BCT104.

 Construction Materials and Application I